tillbiskup/labinform-eln/dokuwiki/README.md

 The `Dockerfile` is used to create a docker image for test purposes.
 This file requires a series of docker containers to be available, namely `tillbiskup/nginx`, `tillbiskup/nginx-php`, `tillbiskup/dokuwiki`, and `tillbiskup/dokuwiki-eln`.

+Note that there is now an additional docker file called `Dockerfile-standalone` that does not depend on the series of other containers and that can used for local deployment and testing purposes.
+To explicitly use this docker file, add `-f Dockerfile-standalone` to the `docker build` command below and/or change your `docker-compose.yml` file accordingly.

+However, please note that none of these docker containers are yet in a state that they should be used for deploying production-ready containers.
+At least, in a production environment, you would like to have a backup strategy in place.

 ## Using docker

 There are two ways of working with the Dockerfile: using plain docker, and using docker compose.
 Here, the first option is described.
 For how to use docker compose, see below.